How Is the Workweek Changing?

 The Effectiveness of a Standard 40-Hour Workweek

-After learning how the US came to use the 40-hour workweek as the standard, the next thing to look at is the effectiveness of that standard.
-To fully understand how to determine the effectiveness, first, we need to break the workweek into how an employee spends that time.
+After learning how the US came to use the 40-hour workweek as the standard, the next thing to look at is its effectiveness.
+To fully understand how to determine its effectiveness, first, we need to break the workweek into how an employee spends that time.
 According to previous data, workers spend about 45% of their time completing their assigned job tasks and 40% of their time in meetings or dealing with administrative tasks.
 The remainder of their time is spent answering emails.

 From the numbers, we can see that, generally, employees don’t necessarily reach 100% productivity during their workweek.
 However, creativity and focus can be increased by taking incremental breaks from working on typical tasks.
 There are other pros and cons to a 40-hour workweek.